RAF Odiham

 During the summer airshow season the Chinook Display Team flies from Odiham to delight show goers throughout the UK.

-One of the helicopters, ZG917, was especially painted for the day with special art work that commemorated 75 years of 657 Squadron as well as a very striking depiction of a Lynx.
-The other three AH.9As in the Formation were ZF537, ZF538 & ZG918.
+One of the helicopters, ZG917, was specially painted for the day with unique artwork that commemorated 75 years of No. 657 Squadron as well as a very striking depiction of a Lynx.
+The other three AH.9As in the Formation were ZF537, ZF538 and ZG918.

 As part of the farewell tour a photo-call was held at Upavon in Wiltshire, where the four AH.9As of Valhalla Formation can be seen below on the left.
 The photograph on the right shows the very last landing of a Lynx helicopter (ZG917) in UK military service at Middle Wallop on 26 January 2018.
 (Click on photos to enlarge)